kevinrue/GOexpress-original/README.md

 GOexpress
 =======

-Visualise microarray and RNAseq data with gene ontology annotations
+Visualise microarray and RNAseq data with gene ontology annotations.

 Please star this project (top-right corner of the website) if you are using it, you should not be spammed with updates but it will give